IPS-Eye-White

 had dedicated SEE The Pilate Inscription

-This not only confirms that Pontius Pilate existed but also verifies that he was governor (not procurator) of Judea, just as the Gospel accounts report, a position which would have given him the authority to condemn Jesus or, should he have chosen to do so, pardon Him.
+This not only confirms that Pontius Pilate existed but also verifies that he was governor (not procurator) of Judea just as the Gospel accounts report.
+This position which would have given him the authority to condemn Jesus or, should he have chosen to do so, pardon Him.

 Note: a procurator is an agent who is authorized to act on behalf of another whereas a prefect is a high administrative official